pivotal/docs-tap/install.md

 The parameters required for the installation need to be defined in a YAML file.

 The available parameters for the individual packages can be identified by the values schema defined in the package.
-You can get these parameters by running the `--values-schema` command included in the installation procedures below.
+You can get these parameters by running the `--values-schema` command included in the following installation procedures.

 Follow the specific installation instructions for each package: